thoughtbot/guides/code-review/README.md

 - Talk synchronously (e.g. chat, screen-sharing, in person) if there are too many "I didn't understand" or "Alternative solution:" comments.
 Post a follow-up comment summarizing the discussion.
+- If you learned something new, share your appreciation.
+   ("I did not know about this.
+Thank you for sharing it".)

 ## Having Your Code Reviewed